lovasoa/expectation-maximization/README.md

 [![Build Status](https://travis-ci.org/lovasoa/expectation-maximization.svg?branch=master)](https://travis-ci.org/lovasoa/expectation-maximization)

 Expectation–maximization (EM) algorithm for n-dimensional vectors, implemented in javascript.
+This allows to fit a points with a multivariate gaussian mixture model.

+This can be used for statistical classification of multivariate data, anomaly detection, or predictive analytics.

 ## How to use